-- 16. Consumed mostly in Latin American countries ---- in Syria and Lebanon, traditional mate is a hot, bitter, caffeinated tea made by steeping the dried leaves of the yerba mate plant. - -A) in the name of on behalf of adına namına - B) in spite of despite, for all, notwithstanding-era men - as well as yanı sıra - D) on behalf of - E) for the sake of 1. hatırına 2 amacıyla u runa
+16. Consumed mostly in Latin American countries 15.
+Anecdotal reports from anesthesiologists and 1. in Syria and Lebanon, traditional mate is a various animal and human studies suggest that having red hair is associated with an hot, bitter, caffeinated tea made by steeping altered sensitivity to ---- pain itself ---- painthe dried leaves of the yerba mate plant. ancord relieving medications A) in the name of on behalf of adına namına A) such / that B) in spite of despite, for all, notwithstanding-era men B) less / than as well as yanı sıra () C) whether / or D) on behalf of D) as / as 1. hatırına E) for the sake of 2. amacıyla u runa E both / and , not only ! but also ancord ancord ancord